SysKitTeam/docs-monitor/requirements/user-permission-requirements.md

 ---
-title: User Permission Requirements
-desription: >-
-  This article discusses the necessary Service Account you need in order to run the SysKit Monitor in various environments and describes deployment scenarios that affect account requirements.
+description: This article discusses the necessary Service Account you need in order to run the SysKit Monitor in various environments and describes deployment scenarios that affect account requirements.
-author: Andrea Budisa
-date: 26/5/2017
 ---

 # User Permission Requirements